-Typically people don’t think of dental procedures and oral surgery as being as serious as other medical treatments.
-But the danger of being injured during a dental procedure due to the negligence of a medical professional are real and should be taken seriously.
+Typically people do not think of dental procedures and oral surgery as being as serious as other medical treatments.
+But the danger of being injured during dental work due to the negligence of a medical professional is real and should be taken seriously.

 Many types of injuries can occur as the result of negligent acts by dentists.
-These injuries can have significant impacts upon your physical health and well-being.
+These injuries can have significant impacts on your physical health and well-being.

-If you’ve been injured as the result of dental malpractice, our caring Las Vegas personal injury lawyers may be able to get you compensation for:
+If you are the victim of dental malpractice, our caring Nevada personal injury lawyers may be able to get you compensation for:

 - Corrective procedures,